sihwapark/topic-bubbles/README.md

 ### Scaled View

-As [the dfr-browser](https://agoldst.github.io/dfr-browser/) shows a scaled view of topic models, it also re-plots topic bubbles according to values in `topic_scaled.csv` after clicking the 'scaled' checkbox in the GUI at the top-right corner.
+As [the dfr-browser](https://agoldst.github.io/dfr-browser/) shows a scaled view of topic models, it also re-plots topic bubbles according to values in `topic_scaled.csv` when the 'scaled' checkbox in the GUI is selected.